-PostgreSQL releases new versions on a regular basis.
-The major releases of Postgres are usually scheduled yearly and focus on fixing bugs and improving key features.
+New versions of PostgreSQL are released by the PostgreSQL Global Development Group on a regular basis.
+The major releases of Postgres are usually scheduled yearly and focus on improving key features as well as performance and security.
 In contrast, minor releases are scheduled nearly every three months.
-The minor releases focus on resolving the existing security issues.
+The minor releases focus on resolving evolving security issues and fixing bugs.

 Try the new PgManage (Open Source) and get rid of PgAdmin!

-If you intend to implement new software, you might want to check if it is compatible with your Postgres version, whether the latest security patch is available, etc. In such cases, knowing which Postgres version is active on your system might be useful.
+If you intend to implement new software, you should check if it is compatible with your Postgres version, whether the latest security patch is available, etc. In such cases, knowing which Postgres version is active on your system might be useful.

 Contact us today for all your Postgres and Open Source consulting and support needs.

-Follow the below-given stepwise guidelines to check the currently installed Postgres version on your system via the command prompt.
+Follow the below-given stepwise guidelines to check the currently installed PostgreSQL version on your system via the command prompt.

 Step1: Access Bin Directory